jgillick/DiscoDanceFloorV1/Arduino/DiscoFloorNode/README.md

 0:   To pin 1 of RS485 chip (RO)
 1:   To pin 4 of RS485 chip (DI)
 2:   To '-' for nodes, '+' for master
+3:   Connect to pin 4 with 1M resistor
+4:   To capacitive touch sensor area (eg, bare wire, sheet of aluminum foil, etc)
-4:   To pin 6 of next node
+5:   To pin 6 of next node
-6:   From pin 4 of the previous node or master
+6:   From pin 5 of the previous node or master
 7:   To both TX/RX enable pins of RS485 chip (pins 2 & 3)
 9:   To green pin of RGB LED
 10:  To blue pin of RGB LED